Fullmetal Alchemist

 Fullmetal Alchemist (鋼の錬金術師, Hagane no Renkinjutsushi) is a Japanese manga series written and illustrated by Hiromu Arakawa.
 It was serialized in Square Enix's shōnen manga anthology magazine Monthly Shōnen Gangan between July 2001 and June 2010; the publisher later collected the individual chapters in 27 tankōbon volumes.
 Set in a fictional universe in which alchemy is a widely practiced science, the series follows the journey of two alchemist brothers, Edward and Alphonse Elric, as they search for the philosopher's stone to restore their bodies after a failed attempt to bring their mother back to life via alchemy.
 The steampunk world of Fullmetal Alchemist is primarily styled after the European Industrial Revolution.

-Fullmetal Alchemist has been adapted into various anime—two television series, released in 2003 and 2009, and two films, released in 2005 and 2011, all animated by Bones—as well as light novels.
+The manga has been adapted into various anime—two television series, released in 2003 and 2009, and two films, released in 2005 and 2011, all animated by Bones—as well as light novels.
 The series also includes original video animations (OVAs), video games, supplementary books, a collectible card game, and a variety of action figures and other merchandise.
 A live-action film based on the series was released in 2017, with two sequels in 2022.
 In North America, the manga was localized and published in English by Viz Media.
-Yen Press owns the rights for the digital release of the volumes since 2014.
+Yen Press has owned the rights for the digital release of the volumes since 2014.

-Fullmetal Alchemist has received widespread acclaim from critics and audiences alike.
-The manga has sold over 80 million copies worldwide, making it one of the best-selling manga series of all time.
+Fullmetal Alchemist has received widespread acclaim from critics and audiences alike and is considered one of the greatest manga series of all time.
+It has sold over 90 million copies worldwide, placing it among the best-selling manga series.
 It received the 49th Shogakukan Manga Award for the shōnen category in 2004, the UK's Eagle Award for favorite manga in 2010 and 2011, and the Seiun Award for best science fiction comic in 2011.